 We will text you your test results as soon as possible - always within 7 days.
 If you do have an infection, we will advise you of how to get treatment and further support.

-If you have any other infection, we will advise you how to get treatment and further support.
-In some cases, one of our clinicians may call you to offer additional advice.
+If you have an infection, we will advise you how to get treatment and further support.

 The most common kit types are:

 |Genital, Oral and Rectal Chlamydia and Gonorrhoea, Syphilis and HIV||£106|